 - has persistent vomiting or diarrhoea.

-You should also see the GP if you’re afraid you might hurt your baby or worried for any other reason.
+You should also see the GP if you feel you might hurt your baby or you’re worried for any other reason.

 Get advice from your child and family health nurse

 Your child and family health nurse can help you by: